What’s it all about?

 For house price information please visit the sold data tab.

 Drinking: Frank’s Bar on the top floor of a multi-storey car park has become well known for its cocktails and extraordinary views over London in the spring and summer months.
 Bar Story, behind Peckham Rye station, is popular with locals and can get very busy at the weekends.
 If you’re looking for something more traditional, head for the Montpelier which is tucked away on a quiet street, and has a broad range of beers and a 30-seat cinema tucked into a back room.
-The Rye and The Victoria, area also local favourites for its delicious and traditional pub grub.
+The Rye, the White Horse and The Victoria, area also local favourites for its delicious and traditional pub grub.
+For something a little less traditional, Beer Rebellion is a craft orientated bar.

 Film: One of the best kept secrets in London is the Peckham Plex, which shows the latest blockbusters as well as lesser known films, and prices all its tickets at a very reasonable £4.99 per person.